 If my common law partner dies who gets their property?

 If you own property jointly with your common law spouse, you may have a claim against the property even if there is no will.

 If you think that you or your children may have a claim against your spouse’s estate, you should talk with a lawyer as soon as possible.

-If you want your common law spouse to inherit all or part of your property, you should make a will (see 'Why it is especially important for common law partners to have wills').
+If you want your common law spouse to inherit all or part of your property, you should make a will (see 'It is especially important for common law partners to have wills').